 A Lexile measure is a measure of text complexity only.
-It does not address the subject matter or text quality, age-appropriateness of the content or your child's interests.
-The Lexile measure is one piece of information that your son or daughter can use to select books.
+It does not address the subject matter or text quality, age-appropriateness of the content or a reader's interests.
+The Lexile measure is one piece of information that you can use to select books.